About Materials for Quantum Technology

 “We stand on the brink of a second quantum revolution, and materials science will be key to unlocking novel technologies utilising and controlling quantum states.
 With the launch of Materials for Quantum Technology we aim to showcase work at the exciting interface of materials science, chemistry, condensed matter physics and quantum science that will help realise novel quantum technologies into the future.”
 Jason Smith, Editor-in-Chief, University of Oxford

-High standards: Selective editorial policy to ensure publication of only the highest quality research in terms of significance, originality and scientific rigour.
-All articles are rigorously peer reviewed by IOP Publishing’s global network of expert referees, supported by our top-level Editorial Board.
+- High standards: Selective editorial policy to ensure publication of only the highest quality research in terms of significance, originality and scientific rigour.
+All articles are rigorously peer reviewed by IOP Publishing’s global network of expert reviewers, supported by our top-level Editorial Board.

-Open access: All articles are published under a CC BY licence, providing immediate and perpetual access, and ensuring the widest possible dissemination and visibility for authors and their work.
-IOP Publishing is currently covering all article publication charges so the journal is free for authors until 2022.
+- Open access: All articles are published under a CC BY licence, providing immediate and perpetual access, and ensuring the widest possible dissemination and visibility for authors and their work.
+IOP Publishing is currently covering all article publication charges so the journal is free for authors.

 Materials for Quantum Technology welcomes submissions of the following article types: